What Does a Geriatric Doctor Do? How Seniors Benefit From a Specialist

 Geriatricians can be primary care doctors, provide consultations, or work as part of an older adult’s medical team.

-Geriatric doctors have more experience with conditions that are common in seniors and with people who have multiple chronic conditions.
+Geriatric doctors have more experience with common conditions in seniors and with people who have multiple chronic conditions.

-They also have a better understanding of how older bodies respond to different treatments.
+They also better understand how older bodies respond to different treatments.

-Internal or family medicine doctors are more likely to see patients who are between 30 and 60 years old.
+Internal or family medicine doctors are likelier to see patients between 30 and 60 years old.
 When treating an older adult, these doctors may have to make educated guesses based on their experience with younger patients.

 Their lack of experience with aging bodies could also lead them to recommend more aggressive treatments that might not work as well for older patients.

-It’s similar to how pediatricians are doctors that specialize in caring for children.
+It’s similar to how pediatricians specialize in caring for children.

-Pay more attention to quality of life and patient goals
+Pay more attention to the quality of life and patient goals

 Geriatric doctors focus on quality of life and what patients want from their medical care.